kensei-te/mat_interp/README.md

 		```bash
 		streamlit run app.py
 		```
+		it may take time to launch in the very first time
-		you may need to downgrade protobuf
+		Ubuntu users may need to downgrade protobuf
 		```bash
 		pip install protobuf==3.19.0
 		```